Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 		Provides access to statements by Statement.id, and by random selection without replacement.
 		"""

+	# TODO: Refactor response collection.
+Can simplify by encapsulating all responses
+	#	for one statement into an object, then put that object into a response collection
+	# 	for all statements.
+This allows automation of the begin/end handling for response
+	# 	sequences for each statement, plus facilitates exception checking.
+	#
 	class ResponseCollection:
 		"""
 		Collection of user classification responses to statements.